 It is also used as a marinade before cooking.

-First time visitors to Argentina are often surprised by the amount of meat consumed at meals.
-Unless the number of servings are specified on a menu, you can expect a regular order to serve three to five non-Argentinians.
+First-time visitors to Argentina are often surprised by the amount of meat consumed at meals.
+Unless the number of servings is specified on a menu, you can expect a regular order to serve three to five non-Argentinians.

 If you have room for dessert after your parrillada, the ever-popular flan or fruit is a good choice.